quii/learn-go-with-tests/math.md

 one go - let's start off with working out the correct angle, in radians, for the second hand at a particular time.

-I'm going to write these tests _within_ the `clockface` package; they may never get exported, and they may get deleted (or moved) once I have a better grip on what's going on.

-I'm also going to _comment out_ the acceptance test that I was working on while I'm working on these tests - I don't want to get distracted by that test while I'm getting this one to pass.
+I'm going to _comment out_ the acceptance test that I was working on while I'm working on these tests - I don't want to get distracted by that test while I'm getting this one to pass.

+### A recap on packages

+At the moment, our acceptance tests are in the `clockface_test` package.
+Our tests can be outside of the `clockface` package - as long as their name ends with `_test.go` they can be run.

+I'm going to write these radians tests _within_ the `clockface` package; they may never get exported, and they may get deleted (or moved) once I have a better grip on what's going on.
+I'll rename my acceptance test file to `clockface_acceptance_test.go`, so that I can create a _new_ file called `clockface_test` to test seconds in radians.

 ```go
 package clockface